jfox015/OOTP-Playoffs/README.md

 ## Features

-- Display playoff infomration from an OOTP data dump
+- Display playoff information from an OOTP data dump

 ## Keep Current on the Mod